 So whether you are using a drug or willpower (cold turkey) to try and stop drinking.
 You are essentially trying to remove something from your life that you fundamentally believe to be a benefit.
 You are depriving yourself of something and this is not sustainable in the long term.

 Get ready for the abuse:

 When I criticize the Sinclair Method and Naltrexone Alcohol Therapy I get a lot of nasty abuse.
-There are no doubt a lot of people who have benefited.
+There is no doubt a lot of people who have benefited.
 To those people, I am happy you found something that works for you!
 My opinion on this is purely about what worked and what didn’t work for me.

 The Stop Drinking Expert method works so well because it deals with the root cause of the problem.
 Once you get clear about what alcohol REALLY is then you don’t need drugs (and their horrible side-effects).
-You don’t need willpower – with it’s 95% chance of failure.
+You don’t need willpower – with its 95% chance of failure.